CrystalArtz/BioPredict-Regression-Models-for-Synthetic-Biology/README.md

 # BioPredict: Regression Models for Synthetic Biology

 BioPredict is a machine learning-based modeling suite that leverages linear and logistic regression to analyze and predict outcomes in synthetic biology.
 Built to assist in the design and evaluation of gene circuits and genetic modifications, the models aim to translate biological input data into actionable insights for synthetic system performance.
+This is an archive of the project.

 [![Contributors](https://img.shields.io/github/contributors/SophieBarriault/BioPredict-Regression-Models-for-Synthetic-Biology)](https://github.com/SophieBarriault/BioPredict-Regression-Models-for-Synthetic-Biology/graphs/contributors)
 [![Last Commit](https://img.shields.io/github/last-commit/SophieBarriault/BioPredict-Regression-Models-for-Synthetic-Biology)](https://github.com/SophieBarriault/BioPredict-Regression-Models-for-Synthetic-Biology)